mak448a/compile-aseprite-linux/README.md

 # Compile Aseprite on Linux
-Here's how to compile aseprite for free on Fedora, Ubuntu, and more!
+This is a script to automate compiling Aseprite on Ubuntu, Fedora, and more!
 If you want to support the developers, buy it from [Aseprite.org](https://aseprite.org)!

 To run the script, simply open a terminal window, and paste this:
 ```bash